 Overview

 Amortization is the process of repaying a loan through a series of fixed periodic payments, where each payment covers both interest owed and a portion of the principal.
-The key feature: the payment amount stays constant, but the split between interest and principal shifts with every instalment.
-Early payments are heavily weighted toward interest; later payments shift toward principal repayment.
+The payment amount stays constant, but the split between interest and principal shifts with every instalment: early payments lean heavily toward interest, later payments shift toward principal repayment.

 What You Need